Sony Xperia XZs

-The Sony Xperia XZs is an Android smartphone manufactured and marketed by Sony.
+The Sony Xperia XZs is an Android smartphone that is manufactured and marketed by Sony.
 Part of the Xperia X series, the device was announced to the public along with the Xperia XZ Premium at the annual Mobile World Congress last February 2017.

 The device's highlight feature is its capability of capturing slow-motion videos at 960 frames per second, a world's first in a compact smartphone.

 Hardware

 Design and Build

 The Xperia XZs' design is exactly the same "Loop Surface" design as the previous-gen flagship, the Xperia XZ, save for the raised lens "hump" with a beveled edge surround for the new Motion Eye camera.
 It consists of 3 different materials: a nylon frame, scratch-resistant front glass panel made of Corning Gorilla Glass 5, and an aluminium alloy metal back.
 The subtly-curved rear cover is made from ALKALEIDO alloy, trademarked by Kobe Steel, finished in a matte-like texture that gives a distinct shine when hit by a light source, complementing the smartphone's recognizable shape that debuted with the Xperia XZ.
-The front houses the 5.2-inch LCD display flanked by the dual front-firing stereo speakers; one on the top bezel along with the 13 MP front selfie camera, ambient light and proximity sensors and notification LED; and the other one at the bottom bezel.
+The front houses the 5.2-inch LCD flanked by the dual front-firing stereo speakers; one on the top bezel along with the 13 MP front selfie camera, ambient light and proximity sensors and notification LED; and the other one at the bottom bezel.
 The top of the device houses the 3.5 mm headphone jack with a 2nd microphone pinhole adjacent to it; the bottom has the USB Type-C port and primary microphone.

 The hybrid SIM tray lives on the top-left side of the device, with a sealed pull-out type cover for added ingress protection.
 The right-hand side houses the fingerprint reader, positioned along the middle as with previous Xperia devices, though it is deactivated in the US due to patent disputes.
-Directly below that is the volume rocker, and below it near the bottom edge is the 2-stage camera shutter button, a unique staple of Xperia devices ever since and a very rare sight in smartphones nowadays.
+Directly below that is the volume rocker, and below it near the bottom edge is the 2-stage camera shutter button.

 The device's dimensions are also exactly the same as the previous flagship, 146 mm in height, with a width of 72 mm and a depth of 8.1 mm and weighs approximately 161 g even with the new camera setup.